chrplr/PCBS/docs/software-installation.rst

 Instructions for Ubuntu Linux
 -----------------------------

-These insttuctions have been tested with Ubuntu 20.04
+These instructions were tested with Ubuntu 20.04

 Open a Terminal [1]_.